tenable/cloud-security-training/lab-aws-poc-deploy-aws-imds-packet-analyzer/README.md

 Then, make sure the AWS_PROFILE and AWS_REGION environment variables are properly configured locally.

-Next, we'll deploy the infrastructure.
-Terraform will need the value of the **public** IP for your local machine (to allow it to SSH to the machine created) in the variable *client_public_ip*, so the apply command should look like this:
+Next, we'll deploy the infrastructure:

-    terraform apply -var="client_public_ip=<CLIENT_PUBLIC_IP>"
+    terraform apply

 (confirm the deploy with "yes")

-As output, you will get the command to SSH into the machine created using the [EC2 instance connect service](https://aws.amazon.com/blogs/compute/secure-connectivity-from-public-to-private-introducing-ec2-instance-connect-endpoint-june-13-2023/).

 ### Installing aws-imds-packet-analyzer

+You should be able to connect to the newly created EC2 instance (called ec2-instance-packet-analyzer-demo) from the EC2 console.

-Connect to the machine using the command received in the previous step and run the [install_imds_packet_analzyer.sh](script/install_imds_packet_analzyer.sh) script within it.
+Once logged on to the machine, run the [install_imds_packet_analzyer.sh](script/install_imds_packet_analzyer.sh) script within it.
 Find the script in the [script](script/) folder of this repository.

 The easiest way to run the script is to simply copy and paste its contents to the terminal.